testingisdocumenting/webtau/webtau-docs/webtau/index.md

 ```
 ````

-Tests can be written in any JVM languages with language specific syntactic sugar where applicable.
+Tests can be written in any JVM language with language specific syntactic sugar where applicable.

 :include-file: scenarios/ui/searchWithPages.groovy {title: "Web UI test"}